Handling Connections Concurrently

 Serving Requests in Parallel

-Our example so far has largely presented concurrency (using async code) as an alternative to parallelism (using threads).
+Our example so far has largely presented cooperative multitasking concurrency (using async code) as an alternative to preemptive multitasking (using threads).
 However, async code and threads are not mutually exclusive.
 In our example, for_each_concurrent processes each connection concurrently, but on the same thread.
 The async-std crate allows us to spawn tasks onto separate threads as well.
 Because handle_connection is both Send and non-blocking, it's safe to use with async_std::task::spawn.
 Here's what that would look like:

 use async_std::task::spawn;